genesis16/janejames.github.io/content/sections/about/about.md

 I am willing to take on jobs others aren’t such as incomplete web projects, conversions from CSS frameworks such as bootstrap, or even just adding and optimising images and tags for SEO.

+I also do package web devlopment projects with a pre built software that servies as an all in one marketing platform, from Email funnels, email marketing, sms marketing, social media marketing, CRM and task management.
+Because a successful web project is not just a website, it's a marketing machine that brings you business.

-Please contact me with your web requirements, I'd love to chat with you.
+Please contact me with your business requirements, I am honest, friendly and don't bite.